-I’m a researcher in philosophy and cognitive science.
+I’m a philosopher of cognitive science.

 My very first interest was in what thinking is and how it works.
 Early on, I realised that for understanding this, I needed to investigate how we think and play together.